projectceladon/celadon-documentation/source/getting_started/on-bm.rst

 The following CaaS image types are generated at the end of the build:

 * caas.img
     The GPT disk image for live booting on the target device.
-Refer to the :ref:`Live Boot <usb-live-boot>` section to write the CaaS GPT image to a USB key, and to boot Android from that USB key.

 * caas-flashfiles-eng.<user>.zip
     The compressed *flashfile* package contains the kernelflinger executables